Overview6 min readUpdated March 2026

 July and August are hot and busy

 Playable, but peak pricing and peak temperatures.
 Not ideal for a dedicated golf trip.
-Early morning tee times are essential.
+Early morning tee times are needed but with a sea breeze often it is not that bad!

 And When You're Not on the Course

-One thing visitors often underestimate: Mallorca is an exceptional island beyond the golf.
-The courses are the anchor, but the days between rounds — or the afternoon after an early finish — are genuinely part of what makes the trip.
+One thing visitors often underestimate: Mallorca is an exceptional island beyond the golf which is why so many celebrities, sports stars and more call home here or visit for holidays.
+The courses are the anchor, but the days between rounds - or the afternoon after an early finish - are what makes the trip.

 Verdict